mwermelinger/Learn-to-code-for-data-analysis/README.md

 # Learn to code for data analysis

-This repository provides the Jupyter notebooks and datasets for the Open University course _Learn to Code for Data Analysis_, which is available:

-- twice a year on [FutureLearn](http://tiny.cc/lcda), with discussion forums and facilitator support;
-- 24/7 on [OpenLearn](http://tiny.cc/lcda-ol), without forums and without support.
+This repository provides the Jupyter notebooks and datasets for the Open University course _Learn to Code for Data Analysis_, which was available twice a year on [FutureLearn](http://tiny.cc/lcda), with discussion forums and facilitator support, and is now available 24/7 on [OpenLearn](http://tiny.cc/lcda-ol), without forums and without support.

 The course was written by Michel Wermelinger (parts 1 and 3), Rob Griffiths (part 2) and Tony Hirst (part 4).